Dhananjay-97/Text-2-Video/README.md

 # Text-to-Video Generation

-**Overall pipeline of T2V consists of two parts:
+## pipeline of T2V consists of two parts:

 1. user prompt with
 2. video generation with a diffusion (Stable Diffusion).